How to do it, where and how much it costs

 Where and how much it costs

 Those who don’t want to waste too much time can go directly to their GP or any analysis laboratory.
-Many organize ‘packages’ that include numerous tests.
+Many organize ‘packages’ that include numerous exams.
 Shopping?
 It’s a rather mode; you can complete a score with a hundred euros in sending.

 They seemed forgotten, almost disappeared, but they are more present than ever.
 Sexual diseases are on the rise in Europe.
 It is often the fault of the imprudence of the boys, who are still in prudent relationships.
 The identikit of the people most at risk sees women in first place (60% of cases) and young people between 15 and 24 years of age (75% of cases).
 As regards the other three infections monitored – HPV, syphilis, gonorrhoea and lymphogranuloma venereum – the report reports a smaller increase for syphilis and slight decreases for the others.
 “In reality, the numbers are certainly higher for all these pathologies – explains the director of the ECDC, Marc Sprenger – because not all cases are correctly reported by the authorities”.